Mesa Verde National Park: Hunting and foraging

-Pueblonians typically harvested local small game, but sometimes organized hunting parties that traveled long distances.
-Their main sources of animal protein came from mule deer and rabbits, but they occasionally hunted Bighorn sheep, antelope, and elk.
+Puebloans typically harvested local small game, but sometimes organized hunting parties that traveled long distances.
+Their main sources of animal protein came from mule deer and rabbits, but they occasionally hunted bighorn sheep, antelope, and elk.
 They began to domesticate turkeys starting around 1000, and by the 13th century consumption of the animal peaked, supplanting deer as the primary protein source at many sites.
 These domesticated turkeys consumed large amounts of corn, which further deepened reliance on the staple crop.
 Puebloans wove blankets from turkey feathers and rabbit fur, and made implements such as awls and needles from turkey and deer bones.
 Despite the availability of fish in the area's rivers and streams, archaeological evidence suggests that they were rarely eaten.